Skip to Content

 We get a lot of questions about overwintering, so here are some of the most common.
 Hopefully these can help you feel confident as you try it yourself.

 What is the best container size for overwintering peppers?
 We like to downsize into a smaller container (0.5-1 gallon) to save space indoors.
-This allows us to overwinter more plants.
+This can also allow you to overwinter more plants.
 However, you can keep the pot size larger and keep more of the root system intact if you have space for it inside!

 Should I cut back new foliage that grows indoors?
 After moving the plants inside, your plants will likely start to grow new leaves within 1-2 weeks.
 We typically trim back new foliage every 2 weeks to keep the plants tidy, but you can allow it to grow if you wish.
 The cooler the temperature, the less leaves will grow.

 What is the ideal temperature for overwintering peppers?
-If possible, keep the temperature cool, between 55-65°F (13-18°C).
+If possible, keep the temperature cool, between 55-60°F (13-15°C).
 This will dramatically slow the growth rate of the plant and help initiate the desired dormancy.
 Any warmer, and the plant will constantly be trying to grow new branches and leaves, requiring more maintenance.
 Any colder and the plants may stress too much.

 How much should I fertilize an overwintering pepper plant?
 We don’t recommend fertilizing at all.
 You can simply use a potting soil that contains some nutrient content.
 This will be enough to keep the plant from dying, as growth isn’t the goal.

 How much should I water during overwintering?
 At temperatures in the 50s Fahrenheit, peppers won’t grow much, if at all.
 This means less water usage.
-In our experience the plants usually only need water every 2 weeks or so.
+In our experience the plants usually only need water every 3-4 weeks or so during the winter.
 The larger the pot, the longer you can go between waterings.
-Be careful not to overwater!
+More importantly, be careful not to overwater!

 Buy our ebook: Growing Perfect Peppers